Overview on Cloud Backups

 Method One-

 You can right click on the Dropbox folder on your computer after you have installed the desktop app.
-Now you will see Dropbox options to Make files offline or to Manage Hard Drive Space.
-If you click this, you can view your Dropbox items as individual files or as folders (Use the folder view option).
+Click Manage Hard Drive Space.
+When you click this, you can view the status of your Dropbox items as individual files or as folders (Use the folder view).

 Method 2-